-The introduction of ramelteon to the market in 2005 was the most significant advance in insomnia medication in years.
+The introduction of ramelteon to the market in 2005 was a significant advance in insomnia medication.
 Ramelteon is a truly different type of drug from older sleep aids.
-It works through a different neurochemical pathway and having it available expands the options for doctors and patients alike.
+It works through a different neurochemical pathway and having it available expands the treatment options for doctors and patients.

 Ramelteon works by mimicking melatonin; it is called a melatonin